What To Do

 This would be a great area for everyone to do lunch on his or her own.
 Some could stay in the museum and eat at the Museum Café and others could go directly across Forbes Avenue to Craig Street.
 There are many restaurants to choose from on Craig ranging from an Asian noodle house to a pub to upscale Italian.
 Lots of variety.
 Also some interesting boutique-type shops.

 A visit to the Nationality Rooms, located in the Cathedral of Learning on the University of Pittsburgh campus, provides a mini-tour of the heritage of Europe, Asia, Africa and the Middle East.
-Twenty-six rooms reflect Classical, Byzantine, Renaissance and Folk styles that represent the "good things" immigrants brought to America.
+Twenty-nine rooms reflect Classical, Byzantine, Renaissance and Folk styles that represent the "good things" immigrants brought to America.
 Guided tours for ten or more are available by reservation.
 Admission fees are nominal, making the Nationality Rooms an inexpensive and unique experience.

 The Duquesne Incline is a 110-year-old cable car that once carried steel workers from their homes on Mt.
 Washington to the steel mills located along Pittsburgh’s three rivers.
 While the steel mills are long gone, the Incline remains.
 The holiday view is enhanced by the downtown holiday lights and the Christmas tree at "The Point."
 USA Today Weekend ranked the nighttime view from Mt.
 Washington the #2 Most Beautiful View in America and had this to say: